The Stonehenge Transportation Mystery

 The Bluestones

-Furthermore, the lack of bluestone erratic’s in the vicinity of Stonehenge further challenges the idea of glacial transport.
+Furthermore, the lack of bluestone erratics in the vicinity of Stonehenge further challenges the idea of glacial transport.
 The site at Craig Rhos-Y-Felin, identified as a source of the bluestones, shows clear evidence of human quarrying activity, contradicting the theory that these stones were randomly picked up from glacial deposits.
 The discovery of human hearths and quarrying tools at Craig Rhos-Y-Felin, along with a partially quarried bluestone, strongly suggests that these stones were intentionally selected and transported for use at Stonehenge.

 The Sarsen Stones

 The origin and transportation of the sarsen stones present a different set of challenges.
 These stones are found scattered across the Salisbury Plain and further afield, in areas never reached by the ice sheets that covered Britain during the last ice age.
 The popular theory that the sarsen stones came from West Woods near Avebury suggests that they could have been dragged to their current location.
-However, recent observations indicate that many of these stones are in paleochannel riverbeds, not rock outcrops.
+However, recent observations indicate that many of these stones are in paleochannel riverbeds rather than rock outcrops.
 This suggests that they were transported by ice-age floodwaters rather than being quarried from nearby outcrops.

 Theories of Transportation